 Dandruff or a dry scalp—which is it?
 We’ve likely all wondered this oft-debated question at least one point in our lives.
 Despite how similar these conditions are, when you look closely, you’ll notice they have specific characteristics that make them stand apart.
-To discover what those characteristics are, keep reading for everything there is to know about dandruff, dry scalps, what differentiates them, and how to best move forward with your scalp in mind.
+To discover what those characteristics are, we tapped a slew of experts who gave us the DL on everything there is to know about dandruff vs. dry scalps.

 First things first, let’s be clear on what dandruff actually is.
-According to Dr. Murphy-Rose, dandruff is a chronic condition—often considered to be a mild form of seborrheic dermatitis —that waxes and wanes over time.
+According to board-certified dermatologist Blair Murphy-Rose, dandruff is a chronic condition—often considered to be a mild form of seborrheic dermatitis—that waxes and wanes over time.
 In its most obvious form, dandruff presents itself as noticeable white flakes.

-Dandruff is often associated with dirty scalps and an overall idea of poor personal hygiene, when in reality, it can happen to anyone.
+Dandruff is often associated with "dirty scalps" and an overall idea of "poor personal hygiene," when in reality, it can happen to anyone.
+Here's how:

-Before diving into the symptoms—read: the signs to be aware of—of dandruff, it’s worth noting that, while the main cause of dandruff is the aforementioned fungal growth, the Mayo Clinic reports (and Gmyrek agrees) that stress can take a toll on your scalp health as well, and thus can be another culprit in the war against white flakes.
+- Stress: While the main cause of dandruff is the aforementioned fungal growth, the Mayo Clinic reports (and NYC-based dermatologist Robyn Gmyrek agrees) that stress can take a toll on your scalp health as well, and thus can be another culprit in the war against white flakes.
 “This ‘stress’ can be psychological—such as relationship trouble—work deadlines, etc… or it can be physical stress on your body, such as having a cold, fighting an illness, having surgery, or simply being run down,” she says.

 - Itchy scalp and/or eyebrows